deliciousbrains/better-search-replace/README.txt

 2. After running a search/replace dry-run.

 == Changelog ==

+= 1.1.1 =
+* Added ability to change max page size
+* Decreased default page size to prevent white screen issue on some environments

 = 1.1 =
 * Added ability to change capability required to use plugin